 Thanksgiving was never really induced much of holiday-sentimentality.
 It always took me by surprise (first realizing that there was a day off, and then realizing it was Thanksgiving) and nothing much seemed to happen apart from the rare year when my grandpa bought a cheap turkey–though that often happened after Thanksgiving when the sales started–and then we were having turkey broth (oh the horror) for months.

-My own rather unremarkable memories of Thanksgiving is why I was surprised when someone told me that was actually their favourite holiday.
-They explained they had spent one of their first Thanksgivings at a large gathering and potluck party with friends.
-There was turkey, but apart from that it was very “international”, and the experience was as close to home as you can get when you’re far away.
+My own rather unremarkable memories of Thanksgiving is why I was surprised when someone told me that was actually her favourite holiday.
+She explained that she had spent one of her first Thanksgivings at a large gathering and potluck party with friends.
+There was turkey, but apart from that it was very “international”, and the experience was as close to home as she was able to get while being far away.

 Makes 6 hefty and rich 4″ diameter tarts.